Torture in Gaza

-The Sarkha Project has meticulously collected a substantial body of evidence, including videos, images, testimonies, and reports, revealing a systematic practice of torture employed by Israeli soldiers, commanders, interrogators, and prison guards.
+The Sarkha Project has identified and verified a substantial body of evidence, including videos, images, testimonies, and reports, revealing a systematic practice of torture employed by Israeli soldiers, commanders, interrogators, and prison guards.
 The evidence demonstrates that these authorities frequently utilize a range of torture methods that extend far beyond mere mistreatment.
 Such practices are employed as a deliberate form of punishment, humiliation, and information extraction from civilians in Gaza and the West Bank.
 Alarmingly, these inhumane tactics do not exclude the most vulnerable members of society; elderly individuals and young children are also subjected to these severe violations of human rights.

-We collected a diverse range of evidence documenting the abuse of Palestinian detainees.
+We we have identified and verified a diverse range of evidence documenting the abuse of Palestinian detainees.
 This includes oral and written testimonies from freed Palestinian detainees, gathered by various news agencies and individual journalists within Gaza and the occupied Palestinian territories, in which survivors recount their own experiences and, at times, those of fellow detainees still in captivity.
 We have also gathered videos and photographs showing detainees’ injuries, as well as footage captured by Israeli soldiers depicting the abuse and humiliation of Palestinian detainees in various locations.
 Additional evidence includes video interviews with Palestinian doctors detailing the physical and psychological trauma sustained by released detainees, and testimonies provided to human rights organizations and news media.
-Whistleblower accounts, such as those from within Israeli society—including Dr. Yael Donchin—have further corroborated these abuses.
-Investigative reports and videos produced by Israeli journalists have revealed the conditions inside Israeli prisons where Palestinian detainees are held.
-Moreover, social media posts and public statements by Israeli officials, including Itamar Ben Gvir (Minister of National Security), Kobi Yaakobi (Head of the Israeli Prison Service), and Yusef Knipes (Warden of the Negev Prison), have been critical in linking specific abuses to broader state policies when cross-referenced with detainee testimonies.

 The evidence includes a wide range of abuses and even torture inflicted on Palestinian civilians from Gaza and the West Bank.
 Most of them were forcibly taken by the IDF, often as an act of collective punishment in response to the October 7, 2023, Hamas attack in Israel, as well as to extract intelligence on the location of Hamas tunnels and Yahya Sinwar, former head of Hamas.
 The victims include a wide range of individuals, such as children, the elderly, individuals with mental and/or physical disabilities, pregnant women, doctors, paramedics, hospital directors, journalists, political figures, religious leaders, activists, and foreign nationals.
 In several cases, adult male civilians were used as human shields, forced to wear either Hamas or IDF uniforms, and sent into civilian homes, tunnels, and buildings in Gaza, placing them at extreme risk.
 The methods of torture and abuse encompass both physical and psychological abuse.

-Torture methods include but are not limited to:
+include but are not limited to:

 • Medical Neglect: Denial of medications and medical treatment such as diabetes, heart and cancer medications.